AlexanderLindholt/TextPlus/README.md

 <br>
 <br>

-# Showcases, in-depth tutorials, and more at the devforum post!
+# Showcases, in-depth tutorials, and more at the DevForum post!